3) Pack 17

-Kana stammers, not sure which question to answer first.
-Toru rescues him.
+"Uh… uh… " Kana stammers, not sure which question to answer first.

 "But they're usually two-handed weapons," Ophelia says.
 "Kana wields his with one hand."
-The dark-type smiles at her new packmate with admiration.
+She turns back to Kana, smiling at her new packmate.
 "You must be really strong."

-"I know dark magic spells that can cloak a warrior's yōkai," Ophelia continues her prying.
+"I know dark magic spells that can cloak a warrior's yōkai," Ophelia continues.
+She tilts her head, her big, violet eyes blinking rapidly.
 "But your technique is unheard of."

-"It took weeks of meditation," Kana answers in a more solemn tone.
+"It took weeks of meditation," Kana answers, now in a more solemn tone.
 "I had time to reflect on my sins and train my body to never get close to my beast form, again."

 "So you completely rejected your beast form?"
 Toru says with surprise.
 "You'll never become an alpha."

-"I don't care about being an alpha," the earth-type responds.
+"I don't care about being an alpha," Kana responds.
 "I'm just happy to be with my Sensei."

 "Yōkai usage is based on a warrior's emotions," Ophelia ponders out loud.
 "Even during the heat of battle, you have complete control of your feelings?"

-"That explains the stupid smirk you keep on your face," Toru comments.
+"That explains the stupid smirk you keep on your face," Toru comments, pouring himself another drink.

-Ophelia realizes that the archer was quiet during the whole conversation.
-Naomi simply stares at the new packmate.
+Ophelia realizes that Naomi was quiet during the whole conversation.
+She simply stares at Kana, tight lipped and tense.
 "Naomi, are you okay?"
 The young sorceress asks with concern.

 "Uh, yes," Naomi answers, shaking herself out of her obvious trance.
 She stands up from the table.
 "I'm just tired.
 I'm heading off to bed."

-"Remember what you said earlier about the spirits of the gorge?"
-The earth-type warrior asks.
+"Remember what you said earlier about the spirits of the gorge?" he asks.
 "Did they really forgive me?"

-"Yes," Ophelia says with a smile.
-She's happy to put Kana's pleading, emerald eyes at ease.
-"I'm well versed in dark sorcery, so I am positive that all the spirits there are at rest."
+"Yes," Ophelia says with a beaming smile.
+"I'm well-versed in dark sorcery, so I am positive that all the spirits there are at rest."

 "Thank you," Kana says softly as he releases Ophelia.

-Toru chuckles as Ophelia leaves into her room.
-He gives Kana a sly smile.
-"You shouldn't get those girls' hopes up like that," he says.
+Toru chuckles as Ophelia leaves into her room and gives Kana a sly smile.
+"You shouldn't get those girls' hopes up like that."